 An advance directive like Five Wishes allows you to guide important medical care decisions that might be made if you ever get seriously ill – such as whether to give you life-support treatment.
-You may think that your loved ones and doctors will automatically know what you want when you are very ill, but in reality, everyone has different wishes and it’s important to make them clearly known.
-Expressing your wishes helps empower your family, friends and doctor to make the best decisions when the time comes, and helps avoid disagreements about what to do.
-Completing Five Wishes can help you and your loved ones gain peace of mind around these difficult decisions.
+You may think that your loved ones and doctors will know what you want when you are very ill, but in reality, everyone has different wishes and it’s important to make them clearly known.
+Expressing your wishes in an advance directive like Five Wishes helps empower your family, friends, and doctor to make the best decisions when the time comes, and helps avoid disagreements about what to do.
+Completing the Five Wishes advance directive can help you and your loved ones gain peace of mind around these difficult decisions.

-The best time to fill out Five Wishes is before you face a health crisis.
-Because life is unpredictable, it’s best to be prepared!
-Anyone over the age of 18 can use Five Wishes.
-It’s a good idea to talk about these issues when you experience significant life events like marriage, divorce, having children, or being diagnosed with a major illness.
+The best time to fill out the Five Wishes advance directive is now, before you face a health crisis.
+Because life is unpredictable, it’s best to be prepared.
+Anyone over the age of 18 can use the Five Wishes advance directive.
+It is also a good idea to review and possibly update your Five Wishes advance directive when you experience significant life events like marriage, divorce, having children, or being diagnosed with a major illness.

 You will always make your own health care decisions if you are able to talk with your doctor and understand what is being said.
-Five Wishes only takes effect when you are too ill to communicate.
-If you are unable to make your own decisions or speak for yourself,then your Five Wishes, and the person you chose to be your health care agent, can help direct your care with your doctor.
+The Five Wishes advance directive only takes effect when you are too ill to communicate.
+If you are unable to make your own decisions or speak for yourself,then your Five Wishes advance directive, and the person you chose to be your healthcare agent, can help direct your care with your doctor.

 Yes.
 It was written with the help of the American Bar Association’s Commission on Law & Aging.
-It meets the legal requirements of 42 states, but is used widely in all 50, and a federal law requires medical care providers to honor patient wishes as expressed.
-See the list on page 3 of the Five Wishes document.
+It meets the legal requirements of 46 states, but is used widely in all 50, and a federal law requires medical care providers to honor patient wishes as expressed.
+Seethe advice on page 3 of the Five Wishes advance directive document.
 Just follow the directions when you sign it.

-Yes, the Centers for Medicare & Medicaid Services The agent or proxy appointed under the document is treated as the patient's “personal representative” under HIPAA and has the same access to medical records and information as the patient, once the advance directive is effective.
+Yes, the Centers for Medicare & Medicaid Services has ruled the agent or proxy appointed under Five Wishes is treated as the patient's “personal representative” under HIPAA and has the same access to medical records and information as the patient, once the advance directive takes effect.

 Take the following steps to use Five Wishes: